-Serial killers are so entwined in the public’s imagination it was inevitable there would be a TV series about one.
-Yet in doing so, Showtime has reminded us how antics of the deranged aren’t really all that pleasant to watch.
+Serial killers are so entwined in the public’s imagination it was inevitable there would be a TV series about one, answering the puzzling question of what Hannibal Lecter might do in his quieter moments.
+Yet in doing so, Showtime has reminded us how antics of the deranged — even when constructively channeled into vigilante justice — aren’t really all that pleasant to watch.
 Credit “Six Feet Under’s” Michael C. Hall with sinking his teeth into this distinctive new role, but a creepy, tawdry tone should place “Dexter” in that dreaded “off-off-Broadway” tier in terms of appeal.